Requirements Naming and Numbering

 Globally Unique Identifier

 Every element, diagram and connector in an Enterprise Architect repository is given an immutable and unique reference in the form of a Globally Unique Identifier (GUID).
 The GUID is assigned to the element when it is created and is guaranteed to be unique across time and space.
 Thus requirements can ultimately be referred to by this unique identifier.
-While the GUID is a powerful and irrefutable way of referring to a Requirement it is not practical to use it in discussion with stakeholders because of its length and the fact that it is not memorable.
+While the GUID is a useful and irrefutable way of referring to a Requirement it is not practical to use it in discussion with stakeholders because of its length and the fact that it is not memorable.
 The GUID's purpose is to be able to track and manage a Requirements provenance particularly when Enterprise Architect is used to generate Requirements to other tools.
 It is also used as the identifier in the XMI exchange format.

 Proprietary Numbering Systems